 You can apply the traditional maritime polyurethane paint to many different surfaces, and its phenolic resins and high-quality tung oil provide an attractive, translucent ambient final coat.

-We like that it doesn’t require much effort to apply so that you may achieve a long-lasting and beautiful result.
+It also doesn’t require much effort to apply so that you may achieve a long-lasting and beautiful result.
 Moreover, it dries quickly and can be reapplied after only an hour.
 Best of all, you can apply up to three coats daily without sanding in between.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 6. MODERN MASTERS MCS90132 Clear Coat Matte

-Modern Master MCS90132 is a water-based acrylic polyurethane that will not yellow with time for indoor and outdoor use.
+The Modern Master MCS90132 is a water-based acrylic polyurethane that will not yellow with time for indoor and outdoor use.
 It provides a hard, transparent finish that dries rapidly and protects wood from moisture and wear.

 In addition, It is reliable in preventing damage caused by oxidation, bird poop, and mold.
-UV absorbers and blockers are incorporated into the proprietary composition to protect the coating against premature deterioration.
+The UV absorbers and blockers are incorporated into the proprietary composition to protect the coating against premature deterioration.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 What is Polyurethane?